 Romans conquered and expanded their empire not because they were physically stronger than their enemies but because they believed that Rome was founded by the gods.
 The citizens were indebted to the gods since birth with a tacit obligation to sacrifice their lives for the greatness of Rome.
 This was reinforced by the solemn act of sacratio where a commander consecrated his life by given it exclusivity to the gods in order to insure victory.

 The Romans applied a great deal of ruthlessness when it came to the destruction, carnage and pillage of their conquests.
 The ruling conquerors were always first to benefit from the fruits of their invasion.
-Yet they were dutiful in paying their fair share of taxes to the state that was proportionate to their wealth.
+Yet they were dutiful in paying their fair share to the state that was proportionate to their wealth.
 They dedicated ten years of their lives to military service.
 And only men who completed their military duty could enter politics.
 When it came time to choose between their own personal interests and those of the state, its citizens always put the interest of Rome first.

 Prior to the publication of the Laws of the Twelve Tables (462-450 BC), Rome was essentially a theocracy in which the king was also the pope.
 He was the sole medium between the divine and the mortals with the power to interpret the will of the gods in private religious ceremonies.
 The king also had the authority to decide and settle civil legal matters.
 The advent of the Twelve Tables resulted in the separation between civil law and religious law.
 It shifted the power away from the strict control of the priesthood and relegated it into an institution subservient to the state, a function without any political power.
 This separation between the civil and religious code of law became the backbone of the Republic.